 They gave me a pile of books by some of their authors if I was interested in reading a few.
-I started a couple – The Spook’s Apprentice (The Last Apprentice in the US) is really good!
+I started a couple – The Spook’s Apprentice (The Last Apprentice in North America) is really good!

 - Looked over a manuscript that had come back from the design department.
 They do the “layout” of the book, and then an editor will be doing copyediting (those last little bits).
 So I needed to sit with both side by side and make sure that all the changes noted by the editor had been made by the designer.

 - Read a book sent by Scholastic Inc. in the USA.
 They were inquiring if RHCB wanted to buy the UK Publishing rights.
 I read the book, wrote a blurb about the plot, story, and my general opinions/likes/dislikes.